Pulover/PuloversMacroCreator/Documentation/Main.md

 **Ctrl+M**: Edit Color Mark

-**Shift+1 to 0**: Paint selected rows with one of the first 10 colors from the custom palette.
+**Shift+1 to 0**: Paint selected rows with one of the first 10 colors from the custom palette

 **Ctrl+PageUp** or **Ctrl+Shift+Up** or **Ctrl+WheelUp**: Move Selected Row(s) Up